-- The statement that the size of the litter depends upon where the coyotes live is what I dispute for lack of evidence.
+- The statement that the size of the litter depends upon where the coyotes live, and their population density, is what I dispute for lack of evidence.
 I find this statement almost laughable.
 Other writers have taken the assumption that if you kill off coyotes, they rebound rapidly by increasing the litter size.
 No evidence of such nonsense has ever been presented.
 We, on the other hand, have found quite the opposite when we kill coyotes.
-Once we do a kill, it takes significant time before coyotes repopulate the area showing that this theory is false.
+Once we do a kill, it takes significant time before coyotes repopulate the area showing that this theory is clearly false.

 - I also argue that coyotes den year-around.
-They don't wait till spring to "build a den".
+They don't wait until spring to "build a den".
 They use the same den year after year if they live that long, and if not, other coyotes will move into an existing den.

 We've got it down now, we put a driveway alarm sensor by our bait, usually pork-fat thrown about, which the coyotes just can't leave alone.
 With the alarm in our bedroom, we just go to bed.
 When the alarm goes off, we get up and kill some coyotes.
 It's that simple.
 It took us two years to figure out the best way to score a large number of coyotes without having to stay up all night, but now we've got it down to a science.

 What we've learned by watching coyotes day and night